--c filename Specifies the log file to use for check-point information.
+-a Enable Active Connection Management (ACM), so that the daemon will actively monitor connections and remove or reap older unused connections. -c filename Specifies the log file to use for check-point information.
 In the event that a daemon is terminated, this allows a new daemon to recover information about existing running servers.
-Unless an absolute path name is specified, the file is placed in a directory relative to that from which the daemon is launched. -f filename (NT-only) Redirects 'stdout' to the file when Orbix Daemon is started as an NT service.
+Unless an absolute path name is specified, the file is placed in a directory relative to that from which the daemon is launched. -f filename (Windows only) Redirects 'stdout' to the file when Orbix Daemon is started as a Windows service.
 Unless an absolute path name is specified, the file is placed in a directory relative to that from which the daemon install command is given. -i filename Outputs the daemon's interoperable object reference (IOR) to the specified file.
-Unless an absolute path name is specified, the file is placed in a directory relative to that from which the daemon is launched.
-(NT-only) Installs the daemon as an NT service.
-The -j service must be started manually using the Services Control Panel.
-This starts the daemon with <path>\orbixd -b.
+Unless an absolute path name is specified, the file is placed in a directory relative to that from which the daemon is launched. -j (Windows only, in a shell with Administrator privileges.)
+Installs the daemon as a Windows service.
+The service must be started manually using the Services Control Panel.
+This starts the daemon with <path>\orbixd -b.</path> -1 number (UNIX only; in addition, this option is not available on AIX platforms.)
+Specifies the maximum number of socket descriptors, and thus, the maximum number of connections to the daemon.
+By default, the maximum number of descriptors is determined by the operating system's limit.
+This limit varies between different UNIX systems; it is the default value configured with ulimit -n.
+The highest value that can be set is the hard limit of the operating system, which is the value configured with ulimit -Hn .

--l number (UNIX-only) Specifies the maximum number of socket descriptors, and thus, the maximum number of connections to the daemon.
-By default, the maximum number of descriptors is determined by the system's limit.
-This is normally 64, although this can be increased by a system administrator.
-The current maximum number that can be set is 1024. -o userld (UNIX only) Indicates that if the daemon runs with super-user privileges, servers launched by the daemon should run using the specified user ID instead of the root ID.
+-∘ userId (UNIX only) Indicates that if the daemon runs with super-user privileges, servers launched by the daemon should run using the specified user ID instead of the root ID.
 Without this switch, a client running as root on a remote machine could launch a server with root privileges on a different machine.
 Using the -o switch reduces the security risks associated with easily faked remote user IDs, If the remote user is not root, the server is launched under the user ID of the client process sending the request.
 This is the default when the -o switch is not used. -p Runs the daemon in protected mode.
 In this mode, only clients running as the same user as the daemon are allowed to modify the Implementation Repository.
 No updates are accepted from remote hosts. -r time Specifies the frequency (in seconds) at which orbixd's child processes should be reaped.
 The default is 60 seconds. -s Runs the daemon in silent mode.
 By default the daemon outputs some trace information. -t Outputs more than the default trace information while the daemon is running. -u Allows invocations on a manually-launched unregistered server.
-This means that the manually-launched (persistent) server does not have to be registered in the Implementation Repository.
+This means that the manually-launched (persistent) server does not have to be registered in the Implementation Repository. -x number Sets the time limit in seconds for establishing that a connection to the daemon is fully operational.
+The default is 30 seconds. -7 Outputs the daemon version number and a summary of the configuration details that a new daemon process would use.
+Specifying $-v$ does not cause a new daemon to be run. -w (Windows only, in a shell with Administrator privileges.)

--x number Sets the time limit in seconds for establishing that a connection to the daemon is fully operational.
-The default is 30 seconds. -∆ Outputs the daemon version number and a summary of the configuration details that a new daemon process would use.
-Specifying -v does not cause a new daemon to be run. -W (NT only) Uninstalls the daemon as an NT service.
+Uninstalls the daemon as a Windows service.

-Appendix C Command Reference
+Command Reference